 Go to Reviews.org AU Edition

-How to Watch the 2021 Tokyo Olympic Games
+How to Watch the 2022 Beijing Olympic Winter Games

-The two-week event will kick off with the Opening Ceremony at Tokyo's Olympic Stadium at 7 a.m.
-EDT on Friday, July 23, 2021.
+The two-week event will kick off with the Opening Ceremony at Beijing’s National Stadium at 7 a.m.
+EDT on Friday, February 4, 2022.

-The Olympics will exclusively broadcast on NBC, so we're going to get into which satellite, cable, or live TV streaming services we recommend with this channel.
+Because the Olympics will exclusively broadcast on NBC, we’re going to get into the best satellite, cable, or live TV and on-demand streaming services we recommend that has this channel.

-But more importantly, how can we watch our favorite athletes compete for our country in swimming, gymnastics, and track running events?
+Read on to find out how you can watch your favorite athletes compete for our country in speed skating, skeleton, and ice hockey?

 The top two live TV streaming services we recommend with the NBC channel are fuboTV and YouTube TV.